Phenomenological Motivation for Gravitational Positivity Bounds: A Case Study of Dark Sector Physics: III. General consideration

 This gives a nontrivial bound on the EFT even though the matter sector is renormalizable.
 In particular, this implies an upper bound on $\Lambda$ in terms of parameters in the model such as coupling constants, because $B^{(2)}_\text{non-grav}(\Lambda\to\infty)\to0$ as explicitly seen from Eq.~\eqref{formula1}.

-Using the formula \eqref{formula1} and the relation $\im\,\M(s,0)\simeq s\phdm(s)$ at $s\gg m^2_X$, \eqref{pos5} becomes\footnote{We can also derive nontrivial bounds on processes with external Higgs bosons, if $M$ is at a UV scale.
-See~\cite{Alberte:2020jsk,Noumi:2021uuv} for discussions of gravitational positivity bounds on scalar scatterings. }
+Using the formula \eqref{formula1} and the relation $\im\,\M_\text{non-grav}(s,0)\simeq s\phdm^\text{non-grav}(s)$ at $s\gg m^2_X$, \eqref{pos5} becomes\footnote{Based on analogous discussions, we can derive nontrivial bounds on processes with external Higgs bosons.
+See~\cite {Alberte:2020jsk,Noumi:2021uuv} for discussions of gravitational positivity bounds on scalar scatterings.}

-Here $\phdm(s)$ is a total cross section of the $\gamma\text{-}X$ scattering at the center-of-mass energy $\sqrt{s}$.
-Therefore, the bound \eqref{pos5} implies that a particle $X$ in the dark sector must couple to photon to satisfy the lower bound \eqref{genimp1} on $\phdm$ at high energies $s\geq\Lambda^2$, meaning that {\it the dark sector cannot be too dark.}\footnote{In the standard renormalizable theories, the cross section is consistent with the Froissart-Martin bound.
-The integral in \eqref{genimp1} may be then dominated by its lower end.
-Assuming this, \eqref{genimp1} implies a lower bound on $\phdm(\Lambda^2)$ as
+Here $\phdm^\text{non-grav}(s)$ is a total cross section of the $\gamma\text{-}X$ scattering evaluated from the non-gravitational EFT amplitude $\M_\text{non-grav}$ at the center-of-mass energy $\sqrt{s}$.
+Therefore, the bound \eqref{pos5} implies that a particle $X$ in the dark sector must nongravitationally couple to photon to satisfy the lower bound \eqref{genimp1} on $\phdm^\text{non-grav}$, meaning that {\it the dark sector cannot be too dark}.\footnote{In the standard renormalizable theories, the cross section is consistent with the Froissart-Martin bound.
+The integral in x \ref{genimp1} may be then dominated by its lower end.
+Assuming this, (\ref{genimp1}) implies a lower bound on $\sigma^\text{non-grav}_{\gamma \text {-X}}(\Lambda ^2)$ as

-This could also be useful for understanding the implication of the bound \eqref{pos5} for given models in terms of the total cross section.} This is reminiscent of typical dark sector scenarios in extra dimensions, where decoupling of the two sectors is realized by taking a large volume limit and so it cannot be achieved as long as the volume is finite to make the four dimensional Planck mass $M_{\rm Pl}$ finite.
+This could also be useful for understanding the implication of the bound (\ref{pos5}) for given models in terms of the total cross section.} This is reminiscent of typical dark sector scenarios in extra dimensions, where decoupling of the two sectors is realized by taking a large volume limit and so it cannot be achieved as long as the volume is finite to make the four dimensional Planck mass $M_{\rm Pl}$ finite.
 In the next section, we study implications of \eqref{pos5}-\eqref{genimp1} more concretely for dark photon models.

+For completeness, let us point out that even if $M$ is given by the IR scale, there remains a possibility that we get nontrivial bounds similar to \eqref{pos5}-\eqref{genimp1}: for instance, it is possible that the RHS of \eqref{pos4} is still given by some positive quantity of $\mathcal{O}(e^2\mpl^{-2}m_e^{-2})$ and consequently \eqref{pos5}-\eqref{genimp1} are derived even when we have $M\sim m_e/e$.
+It is also possible that the first term on the RHS of \eqref{eq:sumrule1} which must be positive thanks to the unitarity, plays a role to give the bounds \eqref{pos5}-\eqref{genimp1}.

+It is important to study the scale $M$ and \eqref{pos5}-\eqref{genimp1} in explicit quantum gravity scenarios.
+For instance, \cite{Hamada:2023cyt} pointed out an interesting string compacification example in which a resultant 4d effective theory has $\mathcal N=2$ supersymmetry and states charged under $U(1)$ gauge symmetry.
+The charged states can be arbitrarily light so that the bounds \eqref{pos5}-\eqref{genimp1} are not obviously satisfied.
+It would be interesting to study such a nontrivial setup in light of gravitational positivity bounds.